LouisOuellet/php-api/README.md

 ```

 ### Configurations
 The config file holds the configuration information of our API.
 Mainly, it will hold the database credentials.
 But you could use it to store other configurations.
+The configuration file must be stored in config/config.php.
+As this file is already being loaded in the bootstrap.

 #### Example